clfkenny/clfkenny.github.io/projects/kmeans_intro/index.md

 dev.off()
 ```

-    ## png
+    ## quartz_off_screen
     ##                 2

 ![](./images/plot2.png)

+The difference in colors between the two graphs is simply an artifact of
-Even though some clusters are different colors, the points are actually clustered the same in both `my_kmeans` and R's `kmeans`.
+the random initialization of the centroids.
+Even though some clusters
+are different colors, the points are actually clustered the same in both
+`my_kmeans` and R’s `kmeans`.
 So it work!

-Now let's compare the centers that the algorithm found to the actual centers that we created.
+Now let’s compare the centers that the algorithm found to the actual
+centers that we created.

 ``` r
 predicted_centers <- tail(c_hist, 3)[,-3] # k-means predicted centers